pentandra/lifepreserver/items/static/blog/reimagining-research-communications/index.md

 ---

+<span lang="nl">Bianca Kramer</span> and <span lang="nl">Jeroen Bosman</span>
-Bianca Kramer and Jeroen Bosman put a lot of work into publishing a report of the workshop.
+put a lot of work into publishing a report of the workshop.
 Please [check it out][workshop-report] to learn more, and please take the opportunity to go through the exercise on your own, or with your group.

 [FORCE11]: <https://force11.org>
 [helmsley]: <http://helmsleytrust.org>